Estimating Continuous Treatment Effects with Two-Stage Kernel Ridge Regression: Introduction

 \begin{itemize} \item \textbf{Methodology:} We propose a two-stage kernel ridge regression (KRR) estimator.
 The first stage learns the conditional outcome surface, and the second stage regresses the estimated pseudo-outcomes on the treatment variable.
 To ensure practical applicability, we develop a fully data-driven model selection procedure that eliminates the need for manual tuning of regularizers.

 \item \textbf{Theory:} We establish minimax-optimal error bounds for our estimator.
 Our learning bounds adapt to the complexity of the TEF while remaining decoupled from nuisance complexity, so the leading rate is not driven by the nuisance component.
-We also prove adaptation to unknown structural parameters, specifically the degree of overlap and the spectral decay of the kernel. \end{itemize}
+We also prove adaptation to unknown structural parameters, specifically the degree of treatment overlap and the spectral decay of the kernel. \end{itemize}

-\paragraph{Related work.}
+\paragraph{Related Work.}

-Early studies on continuous treatment effects focused primarily on parametric models \citep{robins2000marginal, laan2003unified, diaz2013targeted}, while recent advances have shifted toward flexible nonparametric estimation \citep{kennedy2017non, semenova2021debiased,bonvini2022fast,colangelo2025double,takatsu2025debiased}.
+Early studies on continuous treatment effects focused primarily on parametric models \citep{robins2000marginal, laan2003unified, diaz2013targeted,imbens2000role}, while recent advances have shifted toward flexible nonparametric estimation \citep{kennedy2017non, semenova2021debiased,bonvini2022fast,colangelo2026double,takatsu2025debiased}.
 The dominant paradigm in this literature combines orthogonalization (debiasing) with Hölder function classes.
 However, these methods rely on estimating the conditional treatment density and typically require convergence guarantees for the nuisance estimators in norms stronger than \(L^2\), such as \(L^4\) or \(L^\infty\), which become increasingly difficult to obtain as the covariate dimension grows.

-RKHS-based methods offer a powerful alternative for structural adaptation in causal inference \citep{nie2021quasi,mou2023kernel,singh2024kernel,hirshberg2021augmented,kim2025transfer}.
-Most relevant to our work, \citet{singh2022generalized,singh2024kernel} analyze continuous treatment effect estimators using tensor-product kernels under source conditions on the response function.
+RKHS-based methods offer a powerful alternative for structural adaptation in causal inference \citep{nie2021quasi,mou2023kernel,singh2024kernel,hirshberg2021augmented,kim2025transfer}. \citet{mou2023kernel} study kernel methods for policy evaluation in contextual bandits, but their setting is essentially confounding-free rather than observational.
+Most relevant to our work, \citet{singh2024kernel} analyze continuous treatment effect estimators using tensor-product kernels under source conditions on the response function.
 Their guarantees are formulated via assumptions on the joint tensor-product space, and it remains unclear whether those rates adapt to the spectrum of the treatment effect space alone.
 In contrast, we consider general kernels and dispense with the source condition requirement, thereby offering broader applicability.

-While \citet{robins2008higher} and \citet{bonvini2022fast} demonstrated that Higher Order Influence Functions (HOIFs) can achieve faster rates for binary and continuous treatments, respectively, their application in the continuous setting faces significant hurdles.
-Currently, fast rates with HOIFs are limited to Hölder spaces and rely on strong assumptions, such as covariate densities being bounded away from zero and infinity.
-Moreover, the methodology is computationally demanding, requiring the projection of functions onto finite subspaces and the computation of U-statistics.